harinee05/Notate/README.md

+A react + vite application for Musicians to store and listen their notation files and audio to practise and store them with security and authentication.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.